-School Districts and BOCES shall categorize Teachers into appropriate categories based on the availability and technical quality of student assessments available for the courses and subjects taught by those Teachers.
-School Districts and BOCES shall then choose or develop appropriate Measures of Student Academic Growth to be used in the evaluation of each personnel category.
-The Department will develop technical guidance, based on research and best practices that emerge from the pilot of the State Model System and the implementation of other local systems during the Pilot Period, which School Districts and BOCES may choose to use in developing their own Measures of Student Academic Growth.
-This technical guidance shall address methods for ensuring that such Measures of Student Academic Growth meet minimum standards of credibility, validity, and reliability.
+Teachers.
+School Districts and BOCES shall then choose or develop appropriate Measures of Student Academic Growth, which comply with technical guidelines issued by the Department, to be used in the evaluation of each personnel category.
+The Department will develop technical guidance, based on research and best practices that emerge from the pilot of the State Model System and the implementation of other local systems during the Pilot Period, for use by School Districts and BOCES in developing their own elines for ensuring that the selected Measures of Student Academic Growth , including guidance for ensuring that such measures meet minimum standards of credibility, validity, and reliability. the Department develop technical guidelines that the selected Measures of Student Academic Growth meet minimum standards of credibility, validity, and reliability.

 Measures of Student Academic Growth shall be generated from an approach or model that makes design choices explicit and transparent (e.g., in a value-added model, transparency about student- or school-level factors which are statistically-controlled for) and has technical documentation sufficient for an outside observer to judge the technical quality of the approach (i.e., a value-added system must provide adequate information about the model).
-Measures of Student Academic Growth shall be generated from an approach or model that presents results in a manner that can be understood and used by Educators to improve student performance.
+Measures of Student Academic Growth shall be generated from an approach or model that presents results in a manner that can be understood and used by educators to improve student performance.

 Student Academic Growth shall be measured using multiple measures.
-When compiling these measures to evaluate performance against Teacher Quality Standard VI, School Districts and BOCES shall consider the relative technical quality and rigor of the various measures.
+When compiling these measures to evaluate performance against Teacher Quality Standard VI, School Districts and BOCES shall consider the relative technical quality and rigor of the various measures. give the most weight is given to those measures that demonstrate the highest technical quality and rigor.